Yyassin/floralyfe/README.md

   - **Display visual icons on sensehat** to communicate info as well (GUI not as necessary if at home).

     - Allow visual override from GUI

 - Plant recognition with confidence.
 Based on camera feed frames, display the most likely 3 plants that the current one would be.

   - Also allow user to override with their own specification.

   - Used for vital optimization.

-- Watering system when soil moisture is low (based on api).
+- Watering system when soil moisture is low (based on api) [Water tank and valve]

   - When moisture is too low, actuator activated to water plant (closed-loop: water -> check moisture, repeat).

   - Sends notification to user when done.

   - Sends notification if water tank needs to be refilled (and display tank info)

+- *Display artificial light if light is low*

 - Object Detection: Detect human and animals (pets): dogs and cats.

   - Send notification (possibly with picture) when detected.

-  - Activate speaker to alert or deter animal.
+  - Activate speaker to alert or diter animal.

+- *Distance based recognition (Ultrasonic Sensor)*

 - *Monitor growth via how much green or plant length - this one is iffy*

 ### Components